donmendelson/orchestra-transposer/README.md

 1. Clone this Git repository
 2. In the working directory, create a Python virtual environment, e.g. `python -m venv .venv`
 3. Install required dependencies: `pip install -r requirements.txt`
+4. For development of this project, also install dependencies from `requirements-dev.txt`.
+This is required for documentation generation and possibly other tasks.

+### Documentation
+To generate documentation, invoke the make utility in the `docs` directory.

+## Usage

+See the pytest test cases in the `tests` directory for examples of usage.

 ## License